d031182/modeling-in-sap-data-warehouse-cloud/README.md

-# Session ID - Session Title
+# Modeling in SAP Data Warehouse Cloud
 ## Description

 This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.